Operation Aderlass: Winter sports

 Following Dürr's statements, Austrian police arrested five athletes at the FIS Nordic World Ski Championships 2019 in Seefeld in Tirol.
 These were the cross-country skiers Max Hauke and Dominik Baldauf from Austria, Andreas Veerpalu and Karel Tammjärv from Estonia, as well as Alexey Poltoranin from Kazakhstan.

-Initial reports suggested that a German speed skater was also involved with Schmidt.
+Initial revelations suggested that a German speed skater was also involved with Schmidt.
 On 27 May 2019, the media reported that alpine ski racer Hannes Reichelt was interviewed by the police in the preceding week, concerning possible involvement in the affair.
 Reichelt vehemently denied the accusations.
 The charges against Reichelt were dropped on 16 October 2019.

 Max Hauke received a suspended five-month sentence on 30 October 2019 from an Innsbruck court for doping violations reaching back to 2015.
 Dominik Baldauf also received a suspended five-month sentence on 14 January 2020 from the same court.
 Both athletes had received four-year bans from competition from the Austrian Anti-Doping Agency on 23 July 2019.
 On 27 January 2020, Johannes Dürr was given a suspended 15-month jail sentence for his involvement in the affair, after pleading guilty.
 He did however deny having set up connections between Schmidt and fellow cross-country skiers Hauke and Baldauf, as they had claimed.
 A report by German newspaper Der Tagesspiegel claimed that Dürr had contemplated taking over the doping operations from Schmidt.

 The International Ski Federation (FIS) handed four-year bans from competition to Andreas Veerpalu, Karel Tammjärv, and Algo Kärp as well as two Estonian coaches on 29 November 2019.
 All three athletes had earlier admitted their involvement in the doping practices.
 Alexey Poltoranin, who had earlier admitted to doping as well, retracted his confession on 8 March 2019.
 On 12 March, the Kazakh Ministry of Culture and Sports cleared Poltoranin of any charges of having doped, claiming that he only intended to do so and "Fortunately [...] did not use blood doping".
-He was nevertheless handed a four-year ban from competition from FIS on 6 January 2020.
+He was nevertheless handed a four-year ban from competition by FIS on 6 January 2020.